elastic/kibana/x-pack/plugins/ingest_manager/dev_docs/definitions.md

 ## Fleet

-Fleet is the part of the Ingest Manager UI in Kibana that handles the part of enrolling Elastic Agents, managing agents and sending configurations to the Elastic Agent.
+Fleet is the part of the Ingest Manager UI in Kibana that handles the part of enrolling Elastic Agents, managing agents and sending policies to the Elastic Agent.

 ## Indexing Strategy